rgujral2000/GSNV-Classifier/README.md

 An example of Germline variant from a VCF file is shown here.

      chr3:71,021,785	  GG(Father)	 GG(Mother)	  AG(Child)

 ‘cleaned_published_data_matrix_training_set’ is a training data set for both ML and TensorFlow based classifiers.

 A small validation data set ‘smallValidationData’ is provided here to make predictions.

+Both the classfiers need Python 3.6 or higher version.

 transformingVCFFile.py transforms Haplotype caller output to a file format that will serve as validation data set can be read by both the classifiers.